aimer63/fire/docs/config.md

     _Example_: `0.15` means a 15% standard deviation per year.

   - **withdrawal_priority**:
-    _(Required for all assets but inflation)_
-    Integer indicating the order in which assets are sold to cover cash shortfalls.
+    _(Required for all liquid assets; None indicates illiquid asset)_ Integer indicating the order in which assets are sold to cover cash shortfalls.
     Lower numbers are sold first.
     This value must be unique among liquid assets.
-    Omit this parameter for illiquid assets.
+    Omit this parameter for illiquid assets (e.g., real estate, house, inflation).

 Inflation, although not an asset, must be defined in this section because it is correlated with assets through a [correlation matrix](correlation.md), and the mechanism for generating random values for assets return and inflation from `mu` and `sigma` is the same.
 The inflation asset is mandatory because it's used to track all the real values, wealth, expenses...
 The name must be `inflation`.

+See [assets.md](assets.md) for detailed information on asset definition, liquid vs illiquid assets, portfolio initialization, and practical examples (including real estate purchases).

 ---